joanacarneiro/dev-happiness-index/README.md

 </br>

 ⭐ **Note:** You are now ready to start your tasks!
-Let's check what happened locally and we can start programming!
+But let's check what happened locally and we can start programming!

 </br>